FAR-Lab/Interactive-Lab-Hub/Lab 2/prep.md

 #### Connecting to your Pi remotely

 Unlike your laptop, the Pi doesn't come with its own keyboard or mouse.
 While you could plug in a monitor, keyboard, and mouse we will be connecting to your Pi over [SSH](https://en.wikipedia.org/wiki/Secure_Shell).
 You can do this in [Mac Terminal](https://blog.teamtreehouse.com/introduction-to-the-mac-os-x-command-line) or [Windows 10 SSH Client](https://docs.microsoft.com/en-us/windows/terminal/tutorials/ssh).
-Make sure you connect your laptop to the same network as you entered in your `wpa_supplicant.conf` above.
+Make sure you connect your laptop to the same network as you entered in your Imager Advanced Settings above.

 1. When you boot up your Pi, the MiniPiTFT should have the following information shown: